Best Free WooCommerce Add-Ons Plugins

 7. WooCommerce Checkout Field Editor

 While there are probably more advanced plugins out there.
 So, for example, WooCommerce Checkout Manager has a lot more features.
 So, this plugin crams only the essential functionalities into a highly usable package.
-(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its own good.)
+(Incidentally, usability is WooCommerce Checkout Manager’s biggest downfall, having too many features for its good.)

 The WooCommerce Checkout Field Editor plugin lets you add either text or drop-down menu fields to your checkout.
-The one noticeable weakness is a lack of advanced fields.
+The one noticeable weakness is a lack of advanced areas.
 A calendar date selector field would not go amiss, for example.

 You can then customize the label and placeholder text, plus specify whether the field is required.
 You can also use the plugin’s drag-and-drop to rearrange the order of the fields.